aleksandarkoruga/ChatGPTToOSC/README.md

  - rename `settings.example.js` to `settings.js`
  - Edit `settings.js`:
    - Provide an API key under `openaiApiKey` (insert it between the last '').
 You can find your API key following the instructions on  https://platform.openai.com/account/api-keys
-   - For further details about the other options refer to the original API https://github.com/waylaidwanderer/node-chatgpt-api
+   - To change the default model, edit/add the `model` entry under `modelOptions`, for further details about the model selection and other options please refer to the original API https://github.com/waylaidwanderer/node-chatgpt-api
    - Edit `localPort`, `remotePort` and `remoteAddress` under `oscOptions`

  - from the `ChatGPTToOSC` root folder run `npm install` and `node .` to run the relay.
  - run `chatgpt-test.scd` from `ChatGPTToOSC/SuperCollider`

+# Notes
+ The relay transmits the full assembled response, so based on the query and the selected model it may take more or less time to receive a reply in the OSC client (SuperCollider etc)